Jonatha231/Jonatha231/README.md

-##  Hi guys, welcome to my Git hub 🤙
+##  Hi guys, welcome to my repository 🤙

 <!--
 **Jonatha231/Jonatha231** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.